equinor/prodtech-attributes/CONTRIBUTING.md

 # Contributing

 If you want to contribute to the project and make it better, your help is very welcome.
-By using the proposed attribute naming across companies, we can better validate and improve upon it togtether.
+By using the proposed attribute naming across companies, we can better validate and improve upon it together.

 ## Types of Contributions